 - The best search data lives in Search Console itself and you can make it even better by installing the Keywords Everywhere Chrome Extension we referenced in our post on keyword research.

-- This can be especially useful to learn the language prospects and customers are using to search for you.
+- This can be especially useful to learn the actual search language prospects and customers are using to search for you.

 - Double-down on these terms in your SEO and Adwords campaigns.

 - If you want cleaner data that excludes your staff’s visits to the site, you can duplicate the “View,” and set up a filter to exclude traffic from your IP address, other countries, etc.